simon387/notes/java/liferay.md

 + MobaXterm [(tips here)](../windows/MobaXterm.md)
 + WinSCP
 + MySQL Workbench
-+ Autoit with SciTE editor, for Window automation
++ Autoit with SciTE editor, for Windows automation
 + [Everything](http://www.voidtools.com/) Locate files and folders by name instantly.

 When on linux, Fedora Project Distribution in my opinion is the best one for this kind of development.